RuslanRWX/ebackup/README.md

 The *EBackup* is an easy backup script written in Shell (sh) for Linux/Unix operating systems.
 The EBackup is easy for configuration and installing.
 The source of script (*ebackup.sh*) is broken into functions, therefore, you can add your own function without a big effort.

 ## Description
 The *EBackup* is created based on Rsync and should be installed on machines that you want to back up.
 The *ebackup.sh* is connected to a remote backup server through SSH, therefore, you need access to some user and that user has to have command-line interpreter.
 For working properly, command-line interpreter have to be *sh* or *bash*.
-For example, default shell on [FreeBSD](#https://www.freebsd.org/) could be csh, in that case the *ebackup.sh* script wouldn’t work as expected.
+For example, default shell on [FreeBSD](#https://www.freebsd.org/) could be *csh*, in that case the *ebackup.sh* script wouldn’t work as expected.

 >Note: I highly recommend use sh or bash on a remote backup server.